Notable People List

 James Dempsey and Andrew Squire, who worked together at Estep, Dickey & Squire, joined Judge William Sanders to establish the firm of Squire, Sanders & Dempsey in 1890.
 For the next thirty years, Dempsey practiced law for the firm in Cleveland.

-James Howard Dempsey was born in Shelby, Ohio on March 29, 1859, the son of Colonel John and Martha Dempsey.
-After attending the public schools in Shelby, Dempsey completed the preparatory college course at the Gilmore Hall Grammar School in Gambier, Ohio.
-He graduated from Kenyon College with a Bachelor of Arts degree in 1882 and went on to study law at Columbia University.
+James Howard Dempsey was born on March 29, 1859 in Shelby, Ohio, the son of Colonel John and Martha Dempsey.
+He received his early education from Shelby public schools followed by the preparatory college course at the Gilmore Hall Grammar School in Gambier, Ohio.
+He then went to Kenyon College.
+Upon graduating with a Bachelor of Arts degree in 1882, he went on to study law at Columbia University.

 During his summer vacation in 1883, Dempsey worked at the Cleveland firm of Estep, Dickey & Squire.
 Persuaded to stay at the firm rather than return to school, he continued his studies under Judge Charles J. Estep, the senior partner.
 He was admitted to the Ohio bar in 1884 and became a partner in the firm in 1886.
 He stayed with the firm until 1890.

 Dempsey married Emma Norris Bourne on September 24, 1885.
 She was born on April 19, 1861, in Hyannis Massachusetts to Ebenezer and Olivia Bourne, from a distinguished New England family.
-The original Bournes settled in Cape Cod from 1630 as missionaries to the Indians in the 17th century.
-They had two sons: John Bourne Dempsey born on September 26, 1888, and Ernest Cook Dempsey born on March 15, 1890.
+The original Bournes settled in Cape Cod around 1630 as missionaries to the Indians.
+Emma and James had two sons: John Bourne Dempsey born on September 26, 1888, and Ernest Cook Dempsey born on March 15, 1890.